 Please respect the peace of the community, and report serious infractions to the Summer Village office or the RCMP after hours (403-843-2223).

 Firearms and Fireworks

 Firearms may not be discharged within the Summer Village of Parkland Beach, except by a law enforcement agency (RCMP), or if specifically authorized by the Summer Village or by the Province of Alberta for control of problem wildlife.

 Fireworks may not be used in any of the residential areas, including where RV’s and cabins are located, due to fire hazard and noise concerns.

 Garbage Collection Guidelines

-Please Note: If you are not going to be present to put the bins away after garbage collection, please place them at the property line where they can sit safely, without obstructing traffic, until you or the property owner can return and remove them.
+Please Note: If you are just here for the weekend and will not be present to put the bins away after garbage collection, please place them at the property line alongside the driveway where they can sit safely, without obstructing traffic, until you or the property owner can return and remove them.

 Enjoy Your Stay!